evz/loghi/webservice/README.md

 WORK_DIR=/home/eric/code/loghi/webservice-data/orchestrator-work \
 ./venv/bin/uvicorn app:app --host 0.0.0.0 --port 8090
 ```

-The three `*_PATH`/`*_LOCATION` values must match whatever is set in `docker-compose.yml` for the `laypa`, `loghi-tooling`, and `htr` services respectively — `WORK_DIR` is only used by the orchestrator itself for staging uploaded images.
-Run it in a `tmux`/`screen` session, or in the background with `nohup ... &`, since there's no service manager keeping it alive.

-To stop it, find and kill the process (e.g. `fuser -k 8090/tcp`) — avoid a broad `pkill -f "uvicorn app:app"`, since that pattern also matches the `htr` container's process from the host's process list.
+Stop the systemd-managed instance first (`sudo systemctl stop loghi-orchestrator`) to avoid a port conflict, and avoid a broad `pkill -f "uvicorn app:app"` when doing so — that pattern also matches the `htr` container's process from the host's process list.

 ### Using it

+Other hosts on the local network can reach it at `http://<this-host-LAN-IP>:8090` (make sure your firewall allows the port from your subnet, e.g. `ufw allow from 192.168.2.0/24 to any port 8090`).

 ```bash
 # Health check - confirms laypa/htr/loghi-tooling are all reachable